mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 </center>

-We call this phenomenon as the (complete) memorization problem in meta-learning and formally define it as
+We call this phenomenon as the $($complete$)$ memorization problem in meta-learning and formally define it as

 $$I(\hat{y}^{\star};\mathcal{D} | x^{\star}, \mathcal{M})=0$$